dell/omnia/docs/source/SecurityConfigGuide/ProductSubsystemSecurity.rst

         | 123           | UDP     | NTP                  | Manager/ Login_Node  |
         +---------------+---------+----------------------+----------------------+

-.. note:: To avoid security vulnerabilities, protocols can be restricted on the network using the parameters ``restrict_program_support`` and ``restrict_softwares`` in ``input/login_node_security_config.yml``.
-However, certain protocols are essential to Omnia's functioning and cannot be disabled.
-These protocols are: ftp, smbd, nmbd, automount, portmap.
+.. note:: To avoid security vulnerabilities, protocols can be restricted on the network using the parameters restrict_program_support and restrict_softwares.
+However, certain protocols are essential to Omnia's functioning and cannot be disabled: ftp, smbd, nmbd, automount, portmap.

 Data security
 -------------

 Omnia does not store data.
 The passwords Omnia accepts as input to configure the third party tools are validated and then encrypted using Ansible Vault.
 Run ``yum update --security`` routinely on the control plane for the latest security updates.

-For more information on the passwords used by Omnia, see `Login Security Settings <#login-security-settings>`_.
+For more information on the passwords used by Omnia, see Login Security Settings.

 Auditing and logging
 --------------------